astrologyapi/astro-api-net-client/README.md

-# vedic-rishi-api-net-client
+# Astrology API-.NET-Client
-.NET client to consume Vedic Rishi Astrology and Horoscope APIs
+.NET client to consume Astrology APIs

 # Demo
 Click on the link to download the demo project of Vedic Rishi .Net Client.<br />